2007 Bowman Scholars

 - Title: Electric Warship Thermal Cooling Prototype

-- Advisor: Associate Professor Edwin L. Zivi - Weapons and Systems Engineering Department , Assistant Research Professor Yonggon Lee - Weapons and Systems Engineering Department
+- Advisors: Associate Professor Edwin L. Zivi - Weapons and Systems Engineering Department, Assistant Research Professor Yonggon Lee - Weapons and Systems Engineering Department

 Electric Warship Thermal Cooling Prototype